-Getting baptized is an important first step for a Christian.
-It is an outward symbol of the inner commitment to Jesus.
-Because of this, we think a celebration is in order whenever a part of the Heritage Church family makes this public declaration, we celebrate baptisms on a regular basis.
+Baptism is an important first step for a Christian.
+In baptism, each person gets to experience their own personal Easter: you identify with Jesus by giving up your life, by being buried (under water!), and rising in new life.
+This outward act demonstrates our inner commitment to Jesus.
+Because of this, we think a celebration is in order whenever someone in our Heritage Church family makes this public declaration, so we celebrate baptisms regularly!

 WHY BE BAPTIZED?

-Because you want to follow Christ’s example.
-“At that time Jesus came from Nazareth and was baptized by John in the river.”
+To follow Jesus’ example.
+“At that time Jesus came from Nazareth in Galilee and was baptized by John in the Jordan.”
 Mark 1:9

 WHAT IS THE MEANING OF BAPTISM?

-It is a symbol of Christ’s burial and resurrection.
-“Christ died for our sins…He was buried… and He rose again.”
-1 Corinthians.
-15:3,4 “For when you were baptized, you were buried with Christ, and in baptism you were also raised with Christ.”
+Baptism is a way we identify with Jesus’ burial and resurrection.
+“For when you were baptized, you were buried with Christ, and in baptism you were also raised with Christ.”
 Colossians 2:12

 Does Heritage Church baptize infants?